What are ‘trivial benefits’ and how are they treated for tax purposes?

 As a director, you can also provide trivial benefits to a family member or members of your household and claim for these as part of your director’s allowance for the tax year.
 Please note that all the other conditions listed above also apply to directors.

-Trivial benefits are in addition to the ‘annual event’ or staff entertaining allowance you can claim as a director, which is currently set at £150 per head and includes the cost of food and drink, accommodation, and transport.
+Trivial benefits are separate from the ‘annual event’ or staff entertaining exemption you can claim as a limited company.
+The limit is currently set at £150 per head and includes food and drink, accommodation, and transport costs.

 Trivial in name only